 It’s easy to leave an online order.
 We’ve all been there.
 In fact, 68% of online shopping carts are abandoned, according to research from the Baymard Institute.
 As a result, email marketers are presented with the challenge—and opportunity—of saving sales via email.
 Enter cart abandonment emails.

+Cart abandonment emails are messages sent to customers who have recently put items in a cart without completing the purchase.
+The email reminds them their product is waiting for them, and some even offer an incentive to complete the purchase (like free shipping).
 When done well, these emails are super effective.
 According to other research by BI Intelligence and Listrak, emails sent three hours after a consumer deserts a cart averages a 40% open rate and a 20% click-through rate.
 These emails are critical for any online retailer.
+To determine when to send yours, test the response rate and conversion rate you receive with your customers at various intervals—either a few hours later, or a day or two later.
+Some brands send a series of emails in a cart abandonment email sequence (though be careful not to flood inboxes).
 Today, we’ll offer our top design tips to optimize your cart abandonment emails.

 Tip #1: Start with an attention-getting subject line

 Write a short, on-topic subject line that conveys urgency.
-Here are some examples from our inbox:
+Here are some cart abandonment email subject line examples from our inbox:

 - You Left Something in Your Shopping Cart at Walmart.com